 1. Set the compute power

 In the RStudio Cloud Environment configuration pane, you'll see options for setting up the compute power of your virtual machine.
-If the defaults are not adequate for your needs, you can select a custom compute, where you can specify the primary CPUs, memory, disk sizes and type and location you need.
+If the defaults are inadequate, select a custom compute, where you can specify the primary CPUs, memory, disk sizes and type and location you need.
 You can spin up a Spark cluster of parallel machines, and specify the number of secondary machines and their CPUs, memory, and disk sizes.
 To configure a custom compute power, follow the steps below.

 3.1.
 In the Cloud Computer Profile section of the Jupyter Cloud Environment form, choose the specification of your primary machine.